MobileServeInc/guide/admin_faq.md

 4. Select “Join Organization”
 5. Enter the code and wait for the organization to be found
 6. Select “Join”

-7. How do I make someone an administrator?
-CHECK THIS IT SEEMS LIKE A MISTAKE
+## How do I make someone an administrator?

 ### When inviting the user for the first time: